Simultaneous measurement of force and displacement signal

 Sample holder systems tailored to the task

 In the TMA 402 Hyperion®, the thermocouple can be changed quickly and easily.
-Besides Type K, the S and E varieties are also available.
+Besides type K, a type S variety is also available.
 The system electronics recognize the installed sensor automatically.

 Special sample holders